AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/index.md

 ## aio api-mesh:update

 Updates the mesh for the workspace you select based on the settings specified in the `JSON` file.
-For more information, see [Updating a mesh].
+For more information, see [Updating a mesh](../basic/create-mesh.md#update-an-existing-mesh).

 ### Usage